-Substance Abuse in the Reserve and National Guard
+Substance Misuse in the Reserve and National Guard

 The Reserve and National Guard service members are an important part of the U.S. Military.
 These part-time service members are activated to full service in times of need.
-The Reserve and National Guard service members and veterans deal with many of the same stressors and issues of substance abuse as veterans of other branches of the military.
+The Reserve and National Guard service members and Veterans deal with many of the same stressors and issues of substance misuse as Veterans of other branches of the military.

-Substance abuse is an issue in the military.
-Studies indicate significant numbers of alcohol use disorders among both active duty service members and veterans, with alcohol use being more prevalent than that of illicit drugs.1 Though problematic substance use may develop as a result of several factors, there are many reasons that may additionally contribute to substance abuse issues for current and prior service members, including:1
+Substance misuse is an issue in the military.
+Studies indicate significant numbers of alcohol use disorders among both active-duty service members and Veterans, with alcohol use being more prevalent than that of illicit drugs.1 Though problematic substance use may develop as a result of several factors, there are many reasons that may additionally contribute to substance misuse issues for current and prior service members, including:1

 - Stresses of deployment.

 - Loss of protective influences (e.g., zero-tolerance policies, random drug testing) when military service ends.

 More than 10% of military Veterans have been diagnosed with a substance use disorder, which is a rate higher than that seen in the general population.1